sridatta2410/MyFirstFramework/README.md

 # MyFirstFramework
-Experimenting to develop framework to use with iOS porjects.
+Experimenting to develop framework to use with iOS projects.